stitchdata/docs/_replication/selecting-data/supported-data-types.md

 ---
-title: Supported Data Types
+title: Data Typing
+permalink: /replication/data-typing
-permalink: /replication/supported-data-types
+redirect_from: /replication/supported-data-types
 keywords: supported datatypes data types datatype
-tags: [replication]
 sidebar: stitchnav

 content-type: "select-data"
 toc: true
 weight: 4

-summary: "A full roll-up of the data types Stitch supports for replication."
+summary: "Data typing in Stitch."
 ---
 {% include misc/data-files.html %}

 The data types Stitch supports for replication fall into two categories:

-- **Common**, which are data types supported for all integrations
+- **Common**, which are data types supported for all integrations.
-- **Integration-specific**, which are data types supported for specific integrations and integration versions, where applicable. **Note**: Common data types also apply to integrations that support integration-specific data types.

-**Note**: If a data type isn't present in either the Common or Integration-specific tables, it means that Stitch doesn't currently support replication for that data type.
+   **Note**: If a data type isn't present in the **Common data type** list, it means that Stitch doesn't currently support replication for that data type.
 [Replicating columns with unsupported data types may lead to issues with replication](#sync-unsupported-data-types).

+- **Integration-specific**, which are data types applicable only to specific integrations.
+For the sake of transparency, integration specific lists contain both supported and unsupported data types.
+Icons in the list indicate whether the data type is supported by Stitch.

-{% include replication/templates/data-types/data-type-formatting.html formatting="tabs" integration_name="postgres" display_name="PostgreSQL" %}
+{% include replication/templates/data-types/data-type-formatting.html formatting="tabs" %}

 ---